 Key Aspects of Cookie Regulation Through the CNIL Guidelines

 The CNIL guidelines contain provisions that both residents and businesses should pay close attention to.
 Below are a few.

 Defined Consent Exceptions – Technically, the guidelines say that users’ consent is required for any category or cookie purpose.
 But there are some cookies that are recognized as necessary, and those cookies are allowed regardless of consent.
-Here is a quick list of what is allowed:
+Here is a list of what is allowed:

 - Cookies or trackers that store users’ consent choices.

 - Cookies or trackers are designed to monitor authentication of service for security purposes, such as limiting login attempts.

 - Cookies or trackers that store the shopping cart information or invoicing for products or services.